qingwu17/Autism_Prediction_Model/README.md

-# Predict the Risk of ASD Using Whole Exome Sequencing
+# Predict the Risk of ASD Using WES Data

 # Requirements
 - Python>=3.7